 Nevertheless, you should be aware of the biggest obstacle you should be ready to face in the city: the traffic.
 In general, the whole area of South Bali, which includes Kuta, Seminyak, Canggu, Denpasar, Sanur, Jimbaran, and Uluwatu, is more populated, life is more fast-paced, and the traffic is so much heavier.

-If parties and Western fast-paced lifestyle are not among your reasons for coming over to Bali, then North Bali or even East Bali might be a better fit for you.
+If parties and a Western fast-paced lifestyle are not among your reasons for coming over to Bali, then North Bali or even East Bali might be a better fit for you.
 There are far fewer expats in those areas, and things are much more traditional Balinese.

 There is no need to stress about the mutual understanding between locals and expats in communicating with each other.
 Bahasa Indonesia is one of the easiest languages in the world.
-This means, when you arrive, you should not find it hard to communicate to the locals.
+This means, when you arrive, you should not find it hard to communicate with the locals.
 Also, as mentioned above, Bali has become a popular tourist spot that the majority of locals are able to speak at least basic English.

 In fact, there is no reason to make you stress in Bali.
 As opposed to Western societies, time is not a priority here; what matters here are relationships.
 You should not be surprised when your Balinese colleagues will come an hour later than their set appointments with wide smiles on their faces.
 The real Balinese culture is slow, calm, and friendly.